andrew-dave/MeloKeys/README.md

   <img src="https://github.com/user-attachments/assets/a574d7bc-aafd-4de2-92d3-1b9ac52ba913" width="300" />
   <img src="https://github.com/user-attachments/assets/38a36ad1-345a-4ae1-aef2-ed667170f794" width="300" />
 </p>
+A couple of zero PCBs were used to develop a modular circuit that can directly be installed upon the I/O pins of the propeller platform.

 # Demo video:
  Access a short demo video using the following link: